Alex014/Core/README.md

 *   It's a minimalist framework build around **Dependency Injection** pattern
 *   It can work from one file _.php
-*   It also supports autoloading and namespaces
+*   Compatible with Composer package manager and psr-4

 # Structure